 Take advantage of the time of day when appetite is at its highest to include the most energetic and nutritious foods.

 Even if you have no appetite, it is important to think about the importance of eating.
-It is not so important how much you eat in one meal, but what you manage to accumulate at the end of the day, and so it is important to set small goals that you can achieve throughout the day.
+It is not so important how much you eat in one meal, but what you manage to accumulate at the end of the day, and for this, it is important to set small goals that you can achieve throughout the day.

 Serving food on a large plate can give the feeling that there is less food, which can help make it easier to eat.